Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress11/11/2023

-Ukrainian officials posted a message marking the first anniversary of the recapture of the city of Kherson, the latest successful advance on the front line.
+Ukrainian officials posted messages commemorating the one-year anniversary of the recapture of Kherson, the latest successful advance on the front line.

-"Today marks the first anniversary of the liberation of Kherson, the city of hope," Ukrainian President Volodymyr Zelensky said in a message of thanks to soldiers and local residents on November 11.
+"Today marks the first anniversary of the liberation of Kherson, the city of hope," Ukrainian President Volodymyr Zelensky said in a message on November 11, thanking the soldiers and local people.

-The Ukrainian leader stressed that Kherson is the basis for the people to continue to believe that the Russian army cannot permanently hold on to the southern territories, from the Crimean peninsula to the Donbass region.
-He affirmed that Ukraine will never forget the cities and villages that have been controlled by the Russian army since the fighting broke out in February 2022.
+The Ukrainian leader emphasized that Kherson is the basis for the people's continued belief that the Russian army cannot permanently hold onto the southern territories, stretching from the Crimean Peninsula to the Donbass region.
+He affirmed that Ukraine will never forget the cities and villages controlled by the Russian army since hostilities broke out in February 2022.

-"Ukraine will come back if we unite and work together," he said.
+"Ukraine will return if we unite and stand together," he said.

 Ukrainian President Volodymyz Zelensky during a visit to the city of Kherson on November 14, 2022.
 Photo: Reuters